marsgpl/hehebot/README.md

 - fight priority to unclaimed girls

-## Market

-- ❌ equip better equipment
-- auto sell bad equipment

 ## Activities

+- ❌ some pops do not start ~ 8h
 - check event requirements and do pachinko/sell/etc to get first places
 - pop assign: adjust exact task power, do not exceed (useful for new accs)